maximevaillancourt/digital-garden-jekyll-template/_pages/vsftpd-detailed-logs.md

 ---
 layout: page
-title: How to configure vsftpd with detailed logs
+title: How to configure vsftpd with detailed logging
 permalink: /vsftpd-detailed-logs
 ---
-# How to configure vsftpd with detailed logging.
+# How to configure vsftpd with detailed logging